 The American dream is a rallying cry during hard times.
 But is the dream in crisis?

-You can download the radio program, listen online, or read the transcript.
+You can download the radio program or read the transcript.

 Hear what people describe as their American dream.